List of DOS commands: DEFRAG

-The command has the ability to analyze the file fragmentation on a disk drive or to defragment a drive.
+Analyzes the file fragmentation of a disk drive and defragments a drive.
 This command is called DEFRAG in MS-DOS/PC DOS and diskopt in DR-DOS.

 The command is available in MS-DOS versions 6 and later.

 DEL and ERASE

-DEL (or the alternative form ERASE) is used to delete one or more files.
+Deletes files.
+Both names provide the same functionality.

 The command is available in MS-DOS versions 1 and later.

 DELTREE

 Deletes a directory along with all of the files and subdirectories that it contains.
 Normally, it will ask for confirmation of the potentially dangerous action.
 Since the RD (RMDIR) command can not delete a directory if the directory is not empty (except in Windows NT & 10), the DELTREE command can be used to delete the whole directory.

 The deltree command is included in certain versions of Microsoft Windows and MS-DOS operating systems.
 It is specifically available only in versions of MS-DOS 6.0 and higher, and in Microsoft Windows 9x.
 In Windows NT, the functionality provided exists but is handled by the command rd or rmdir which has slightly different syntax.
-This command is not present in Windows 7 and 8.
 In Windows 10, the command switch is RD /S or RMDIR /S.

 DIR

-The DIR command displays the contents of a directory.
-The contents comprise the disk's volume label and serial number; one directory or filename per line, including the filename extension, the file size in bytes, and the date and time the file was last modified; and the total number of files listed, their cumulative size, and the free space (in bytes) remaining on the disk.
+Displays the contents of a directory.
+Output consists of the disk's volume label and serial number; one directory or filename per line, including the filename extension, the file size in bytes, and the date and time the file was last modified; and the total number of files listed, their cumulative size, and the free space (in bytes) remaining on the disk.
 The command is one of the few commands that exist from the first versions of DOS.
 The command can display files in subdirectories.
 The resulting directory listing can be sorted by various criteria and filenames can be displayed in a chosen format.

 DISKCOMP

-A command for comparing the complete contents of a floppy disk to another one.
+Compares the complete contents of a floppy disk to another one.

 The command is available in MS-DOS versions 3.2 and later and IBM PC DOS releases 1 and later.

 DISKCOPY

-A command for copying the complete contents of a diskette to another diskette.
+Copies the complete contents of a diskette to another diskette.

 The command is available in MS-DOS versions 2 and later.

 DOSKEY

-A command that adds command history, macro functionality, and improved editing features to the command-line interpreter.
+Adds command history, macro functionality, and improved editing features to the command-line interpreter.

 The command is available in MS-DOS versions 5 and later.